ankurparihar/Config/README.md

 # Config
-Configurations and settings for different environments and IDEs
+Configurations and settings for various environments and IDEs